agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/intro.md

 ## What you will learn: 💡

-- How to implement Travis CI server to a React project and how it works
+- How to implement a Travis CI server to a React project and how it works
-- How to authorize Travis to work with their github account
+- How to authorize Travis to work with your Github account
 - How to write simple tests in React
 - How to view test results using a CI server